wavemaker/docs/learn/app-development/deployment/configuration-profiles.md

 ---
 ---

+Configuration Profile allows you to store configuration information.
+If you need to configure profile to provide lots of custom environment settings, network settings, or certificates, configuration profiles are an easy way to do it.

-App Configuration is externalized at each service through configuration profiles.
-Configuration for DB, REST servers, and more. can be separated for Development and Deployment environments through Profiles.
+You can configure your app services for external consumption through Configuration Profiles.
+Configure for DB, REST servers, and more.
+Further, separate them for Development and Deployment environments or create a custom environment through **Profiles**.
 The profile can be accessed from the Settings option in the Secondary Actions.

 :::note
 Before you select the environment, you should set the build option mode.
 For more information, see [Build Options in WaveMaker](/learn/app-development-deployment/build-options).